bgd-labs/aave-proposals-v3/src/20240805_AaveV3ZkSync_AaveV3ZkSyncActivation/AaveV3ZkSyncActivation.md

 - Improved the coverage on the tests, adding some more fork test scenarios covering the issue of bitmap corruption and verifying that the zksolc `1.5.3` fixes the issue.

-- Reduced the supply and borrow caps further, allowing the new risk steward to slowly increase it over time.
+- Reduced the supply and borrow caps further, allowing the guardian to slowly increase it over time.

 ## References